By Will Coleman

 The Numbers so Far.

-The total cases of COVID-19 to date are nothing compared to other major pandemics however, these numbers are climbing daily.
+The total cases of COVID-19 to date are still low compared to other major pandemics however, the number of deaths and speed of which these numbers are increasing is starting to shine light on this virus’ danger.
 The mortality rate and the level of contagiousness are the main worries so far for COVID-19; most experts expect the mortality rate to drop considerably once more cases are confirmed.
-The R-Naught value of COVID-19, which is the mathematical term that indicates the contagiousness of the disease is estimated to be 2-2.5 according to the World Health Organization.
+The R-Naught value of COVID-19, which is the mathematical term that indicates how contagious an infectious disease, is estimated to be 2-2.5 according to the World Health Organization.
 Relative to other pandemic’s the R-Naught for H1N1 was 1.46, the generic Flu at 1.3, and the Spanish Flu at 1.8.